ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 * `scale.linear()`
 * `max()`

+Setting up D3 on your computer can be done by following [the official installation guide][installation].
 To make things easier, [here][template] is a naked template file you can start out with.
 Right-click the link to save it, or copy from here:

 ```html
 <!DOCTYPE html>